| Real Name | Marc Berkowitz |

 - Is Marc Summers single or married?
 Marc Summers is Alice Filous (m.
 1974)!

-- Which school did Marc Summers go to?
-Marc Summers attended North Central High School (Indianapolis), Grahm Junior College
+- Where did Marc Summers go to school?
+Marc Summers is a graduate of North Central High School (Indianapolis), Grahm Junior College

 - Marc Summers has 2 child/children

-- Marc Summers's kids are Meredith Berkowitz, Matthew Berkowitz
+- Marc Summers kids names are Meredith Berkowitz, Matthew Berkowitz

 FAQ